juvu/DayTrade-SwingTrade/TradingTechniques.md

 * A clean chart usually goes further than messy charts
 * Sizing
 	* Breaks premarket high, add 1/3 of the position
-	* First pullback, add 1/3 of position
+	* First, second pullback, add 1/3 of position
 	* Typically there'll be 3 pullbacks
 	* Take 2/3 profit along the third spike
 	* let the remaining run higher